Maren Morris Shows Off Her ‘Sweet Baby Gifts’ From Carrie Underwood

 A number of fans shared their thoughts on the sweet present Carrie sent to her fellow singer on social media.

-“Carrie’s gift to Maren and Ryan,” one fan tweeted alongside a wide-eyed emoji and the same smiley face Maren used in her post, with three hearts.
+“Carrie’s gift to Maren and Ryan,” one fan tweeted alongside a wide-eyed emoji, the same smiley face Maren used in her post, and three hearts.

 “How adorable,” another said.

-But while wine may not be the most traditional of baby gifts, it probably won’t come as too much of a surprise for Carrie’s fans.
+While wine may not be the most traditional of baby gifts, it probably won’t come as too much of a surprise for Carrie’s fans.

 The “Drinking Alone” singer has often joked about her love for wine in interviews and social media.
-She quipped earlier this year that as a busy mom of two (she’s mom to 1-year-old Jacob and 5-year-old Isaiah who she shares with husband Mike Fisher) she needs wine on the regular.
+She quipped earlier this year that as a busy mom of two (she’s mom to 1-year-old Jacob and 5-year-old Isaiah who she shares with husband Mike Fisher), she needs wine on the regular.

 “Wine.
-I’m not gonna lie,” she told Parade Magazine back in January when asked what she needs on a “regular basis.”
+I’m not gonna lie,” she told Parade Magazine in January when asked what she needs on a “regular basis.”

 Maren has also shared her passion for drinks on social media.
-She even shared a sassy photo of herself that showed her as she drank from a champagne glass in her left hand while she held onto Hayes with her right arm last month.
+Last month, she shared a sassy photo of herself as she drank from a champagne glass in her left hand while she held onto Hayes with her right arm.